phalcon/blog/data/posts/2012/08/2012-08-12-introduction-series-2-the-events-manager.md

 ```

 **Conclusion**

-The new Phalcon Events Manager, offers an easy way to intercept and manipulate,
-if needed, the normal flow of operation.
-With the EventsManager the developer
-can create hooks or plugins that will offer monitoring of data, manipulation,
-conditional execution and much more.
+The new Phalcon Events Manager, offers an easy way to intercept and manipulate, if needed, the normal flow of operation.
+With the EventsManager the developer can create hooks or plugins that will offer monitoring of data, manipulation, conditional execution and much more.

-We made a lot of low-level optimizations in Phalcon, so as to ensure that there
-is very little if any reduction in performance with the introduction of the
-EventsManager, while at the same time offering an increased extensibility
-throughout the framework.
+We made a lot of low-level optimizations in Phalcon, so as to ensure that there is very little if any reduction in performance with the introduction of the `EventsManager`, while at the same time offering an increased extensibility throughout the framework.

 <3 Phalcon Team